 RC UNIVERSE REACTION 54 THREAD INDEX

 Shortly before its release in 2004, a thread was started in the Jet Forum of RC Universe about the Reaction 54 kit from BTE.
 Thread starter Brian B in Minnesota probably had no idea at the time that it would grow into one of the biggest, longest lasting threads in RCU history.
-It is truly a clearing house of ideas and information about the kit with well over 1500 posts from R54 builders all over the world.
+It is truly a clearing house of ideas and information about the kit with well over 3000 posts from R54 builders all over the world.
 However, there is now so much good information buried deep within the thread that it has become difficult to go back and find it all.
 You could build a wing in the time it would take to read all those posts!
-This index is our attempt to organize the various posts into the categories you see below.
+This index is an attempt to organize the various posts into the categories you see below.
 Although every post contains some entertainment value, the ones listed here are just the ones thought to be most helpful or interesting.
 "P" means the post contains photo(s).

-Last Update: September 8, 2007 through post #1824
+Last Update: November 8, 2014 through post #3192

 Want to read the entire thread?
 Click the RCU logo above to go to the very beginning.